 For example, it’s against the law for someone to make a phone call other than a phone call made for emergency purposes or made with prior consent using any type of automatic telephone dialing system, prerecorded voice or artificial messages to cell phone numbers.

-This law applies whether or not the cell phone number is listed on the national Do Not Call registry.
+This law applies whether or not the cell phone number is listed on the registry.

 The federal government has not established a separate Do Not Call registry for cell phone numbers.

 Adding Your Number To The National Do Not Call Registry: